MathematicGuy/RemoteObsidian/Artificial Intelligence/3 RESOURCES/How to/Anaconda Command.md

 ```

 **conda create -n <environment_name> [packages]**
 Creates a new environment with a specified name and optionally installs a list of packages.
-Example: `conda create -n my_ml_env python=3.9 numpy pandas`
+Example: `conda create -n my-ai python=3.9 numpy pandas`

 ---